Avatar of h

 • 3 cans of chick peas (2 drained)

-• seasoning (like Cavender’s All-purpose Greek or Krazy Jane’s Mixed-Up Salt
+• salt or seasoning to taste (like Cavender’s All-purpose Greek or Krazy Jane’s Mixed-Up Salt

 This is an absolute staple in my house; quick, tasty, substantial, and open to endless variations.